lhoffbeck/codesamples/README.md

-Code samples of either stuff I'm interested in, or just plain old practicing.
+Code samples from old classes, stuff I'm interested in, or just plain old practicing.